 Pear Deck Teaching Truths

-The Pear Deck Teaching Truths are a set of principles that we believe in, and have designed to guide you in building positive school culture where teachers can create powerful learning moments for every student, every day.
+The Pear Deck Teaching Truths are a set of principles we believe in and have designed to guide you in building positive school culture where teachers can create powerful learning moments for every student, every day.
 The truths are rooted in our own experiences as educators and school leaders, and backed by pedagogical research.
 The most effective teachers already operate by these truths, but everyone needs a reminder once in awhile of how important it is to open up channels of communication between students and teachers while building strong, trusting relationships between peers.

 We created Pear Deck with these truths in mind, and we’re so excited to find new ways to explore their potential with you.
 Read on to find out what the Teaching Truths are, and how you can bring these best practices to your school.